Smile-Group-Africa/custom_dropdown/README.md

 }
 ```

-Use dropdown widget with list of datas
+Use dropdown widget with list of data

 ```dart
 List<Person> people = [